cllama: The Governance Proxy

 Current constraints to be aware of:

 - Single proxy type only.
 Multi-proxy is represented in the data model, but the runtime currently fails fast if more than one proxy type is declared per pod.
-Proxy chaining is a Phase 5 feature.
+Proxy chaining is future work.

 Driverinterface has four methods (Validate,Materialize,PostApply,HealthProbe) -- all run once at deploy/startup.
 There is no per-turn or per-request hook.
 Any per-request context enrichment must go through cllama or a runner-native mechanism. - Intervention field quirk.
 The cllama logger emits